 I download onto dual-backup RAID system in studio, as well as an off-site backup system just in case my house is destroyed by a house fire, robbed, or swept off to Oz… even though, we’re nowhere close to Tornado Alley.

-I also keep a portable hard drive loaded with all my shoots from the previous six months.
-I also store the images in an online gallery and another copy online on my Google Drive.
+I also keep a portable hard drive loaded with all my shoots from the previous six months as well as storing the images in an online gallery and another copy online on my Google Drive.
 Obsessive?
 Sure.
 But your images are precious and irreplaceable.
-We take every measure possible to protect our images - and then have insurance to boot in case.
+We take every measure possible to protect our images – and then have insurance to boot in case.

-Even the highest-quality memory cards can fail.
-They're the most vulnerable link in the archiving chain.
+Even the highest-quality memory cards can fail as they are the most vulnerable link in the archiving chain.
 Professional cameras (like mine) have dual memory card slots for instant backup in case one card becomes corrupted.